andreaonorato/Course-Combinations-Selector/README.md

    - Save the Excel file in `.xlsx` format.
 Ensure that the file is saved in the same directory as the script or update the script with the correct file path.
 1. **Launch main.py**:
+   - Assign to the variable "target_credits" the number of credits you want to take in the semester (as default is 30)
    - This will produce an Excel output file with all the possible combinations

 ### Prerequisites